JerryLinLinLin/Huorong-ATP-Rules/rules/README_en_us.md

 ## Trojan.MshtaDownloader.A

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\mshta.exe`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\mshta.exe`initializes the following actions, HIPS module should let the user decide them.
 - `Execute` the program under the path `*\Windows\Sys?????\*.exe`
 - `Create` the file under the path `*.exe`
 - `Create` the file under the path `*.dll`